 The tracking cookie continues to crumble.
 Firefox and Safari already block tracking cookies by default, and Google plans to follow in a phased approach.
 In February 2020, Google made the move to force publishers using Chrome to adjust the code on third-party cookies to be transparent about how they track users across the web—or Google will delete the cookies.
 See the below breakdown of how the cookie has crumbled and what marketers can do about it.

 As we discussed in part one of this series, it’s clear that browser tracking cookies are nearly dead to advertisers and marketers.
-Mozilla released its Enhanced Tracking Protection for the Firefox browser last week, Apple keeps upgrading Safari’s ITP, and as we discussed previously, even Google is getting in on the cookie-crushing game.
+Mozilla released its Enhanced Tracking Protection for the Firefox browser in May 2019, Apple keeps upgrading Safari’s ITP, and as we discussed previously, even Google is getting in on the cookie-crushing game.
 The big question on all our minds is what marketers and advertisers will do without third-party cookies?
 Should you give up on marketing and pursue your passion of painting koala bears eating ice cream?

 You can put away the paintbrushes for now.
 While change is coming, marketing as we know it will survive without third-party cookies and solutions are already in the oven.
 Smell that?
 It’s the future of marketing.